Inflectra/spira-documentation/docs/Spira_Administration_Guide/Template Notifications.md

-## Template: Notifications
+# Template: Notifications

-Section 3.3.9. above discussion how to configure emails across the entire system.
+[Email Configuration](../System/#email-configuration) discusses how to configure emails across the entire system.
 However, notification events can be configured in the Notifications section of the template administration.

-### Notification Templates
+## Notification Templates

 Notification templates are used by notification events, and are defined for each artifact type in the template.